 At the risk of sounding redundant, it bears repeating that proper core training is more important than ever during and after pregnancy.
 A strong and properly functioning core is essential for preventing pregnancy-induced pains and injuries, improving fetal growth environment, facilitating an easier and more efficient labor, and expediting your postpartum recovery.
 The keyword though is “proper,” which is quite different than the traditional crunches and planks you might be envisioning when you think of core training.
-Read on for the key steps to building a strong core.
+Read on for the key steps to building a strong core – during and after pregnancy.

 First Thing’s First: Establish a Foundation